joist-orm/joist-orm/docs/docs/goals/no-ugly-queries.md

 * Common Table Expressions
 * Group bys, aggregates, sums, havings
-* Loading anything that isn't any entity
+* Loading/processing any query results that aren't entities
 * Probably much more

-Granted, we don't want to undersell our `em.find` API short--it is great, but nor have we set out to "build a DSL to create every SQL query ever".
+Granted, we don't want to undersell our `em.find` API (it is great), but nor have we set out to "build a DSL to create every SQL query ever".

-That is just not Joist's strength--our strength is ergonomically representing complicated business domains, and enforcing compliated business constraints, and that is a hard enough problem as it is. :-)
+That is just not Joist's strength--our strength is ergonomically representing complicated business domains, and enforcing complicated business constraints, and that is a hard enough problem as it is. :-)

-We encourage you to use "closer to the metal" libraries like Knex or Kysley, for your app's truly-custom query needs.
+Instead, we encourage you to use lower-level libraries like Knex for your app's custom queries.

 :::info